Sometimes there is a gap between where we are and where we want to be or who we think we could be.

 Feeling this gap can be emotionally and physically draining.
 It’s difficult to be present in our lives when we feel consumed by the pain within us.
 It’s hard to know what to do next and even when the next step is clear, it may feel impossible to take it.

 My approach to therapy is gentle, supportive, and relational with an aim to reduce the need for coping mechanisms and to heal at the source.
-The training that I take reflects my personal belief that therapy is a place to come back to your most integrated self.
+The training that I take reflects my personal belief that therapy can be a place to come back to your integrated self.

-After working with MBIs to foster symptom reduction, I took a deeper look into the source of these coping mechanisms.
-Specifically I wondered, is there a way to get to the origin of the coping strategies?
+After being trained in various therapeutic practices that are designed to foster coping and symptom reduction, I took a deeper look into the source of these coping mechanisms.
+Specifically I wondered, is there a way to get to the origin of the coping strategies - the initial need for their development?
 Could working with the source of these help to release the need for the coping strategies?

 Land Acknowledgement

-I acknowledge that I am an uninvited settler of Dane, Scottish, Mi’gmaq and Irish ancestry who lives, plays and works on the stolen traditional, ancestral lands of the Lək̓ʷəŋən (Esquimalt and Songhees) and WSÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum) People
+I acknowledge that I am an uninvited settler who lives, plays and works on the stolen traditional, ancestral lands of the Lək̓ʷəŋən (Esquimalt and Songhees) and WSÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum) People

-Also learning SENĆOŦEN language, the language of this land.
-WSÁNEĆ culture, history, traditions, traditional lands and the ancestral grid as part of acknowledging that the home our family lives in, is on unceded land that was acquired through violence.
+I am learning SENĆOŦEN (the language of this land), WSÁNEĆ culture, history, traditions, traditional lands and the ancestral grid as part of acknowledging that the home our family lives in, is on unceded land that was acquired through violence.

 I am committed to activism around Land Back initiatives for the Indigenous right to have sovereignty over their own bodies, communities and be connected to their lands as sovereign stewards of the Earth.